douglas-f/douglas-f.github.io/_posts/2015-10-28-Inactive-Computer-Account-Cleanup.md

   - Automation
 ---

-Previously in this post I talked about cleaning up inactive user accounts.
+Previously, I talked about cleaning up inactive user accounts.
 This is how I am automating the same process for computer accounts.
-Note: in my environment some *nix based computers did not seem to consistently update the value we are looking at which may cause some issues.
-Thankfully the only *nix based computers in my environment are servers and I am excluding this from my automation.
+Note: in my environment, some *nix based computers did not seem to consistently update the value we are looking at, which may cause some issues.
+Thankfully the only *nix based computers in my environment are servers, and I am excluding this from my automation.

 My scenario is having a multitude of locations across a dozen locations where the local techs have access to add and remove computers from the domain.
-As such these computers don’t always get removed from the environment and I needed a way to do some cleanup.
+These computers don’t always get removed from the environment, and I needed a way to do some cleanup.
 I created this script to run as a scheduled task on my PoSH automation server every week.

 What I’m doing is searching for all computer objects in Active Directory, excluding the OU’s that my servers reside in.
-Mostly because if the issue I noted with *nix based computers and avoiding unnecessary outages is a good thing.
+Mostly because if the issue I noted with *nix-based computers and avoiding unnecessary outages is a good thing.

-Once the computers that have been identified as inactive, in my case 60 days since checking in with the domain, they are disabled and moved to a term computers OU.
+Once the computers that have been identified as inactive; in my case 60 days since checking in with the domain, they are disabled and moved to a term computers OU.

-Getting all computer objects, excluding those in my Server OU’s and the termed computer OU, assigning those to the $computers variable.
+I am getting all computer objects, excluding those in my Server OU’s and the termed computer OU, assigning those to the $computers variable.

 ```powershell
 Import-Module ActiveDirectory
 $computers = Get-ADComputer -Filter * -Properties lastlogondate | where { $_.distinguishedName -notmatch "OU=Server_New,OU=Corporate,DC=domain,DC=net" -and $_.distinguishedName -notmatch "OU=Servers,OU=Corporate,DC=domain,DC=net" -and $_.distinguishedName -notmatch "OU=TermComputerAccounts,OU=Termed Accounts,DC=domain,DC=net" }
 ```

-Now that I have all the computer objects I filter those out by the ones that have not contacted the domain in over 60 days, while also excluding newly created objects made within the previous week.
+Now that I have all the computer objects, I filter those out by the ones that have not contacted the domain in over 60 days, while also excluding newly created objects made within the previous week.

 ```powershell
 $InactiveComputers = $computers | Where { $_.LastLogonDate -le $(Get-Date).AddDays(-60) -and $_.Created -le $(Get-Date).AddDays(-7) }
 ```

-Next I export those results to a CSV that I will keep if I ever need to know when a specific computer was removed along with what OU it was in.
+Next, I export those results to a CSV that I keep.
+If I ever need to know when a specific computer was removed along with what OU it was in I have the log.

 ```powershell
 $Path = "C:\Scripts\Script_Results\TermComputers"